 Dysautonomia Awareness Month

-October is Dysautonomia awareness month.
-October 25, marks the annual POTS awareness day.
+October is Dysautonomia Awareness Month, and October 25 marks the annual POTS awareness day.
 Just as no two journeys are identical, the path to a POTS diagnosis is different for each patient.
-Although, as Jayde-Rhiannon and I have discovered the lengthy road to a diagnosis is usually full of speedbumps and hairpin turns.
+However, as Jayde-Rhiannon and I have discovered, the lengthy road to a diagnosis is usually full of speedbumps and hairpin turns.

 My hiatus from the confounding symptoms came at the optimal time.
 Jayde's health had begun going from bad to worse.
 I needed every ounce of my own health to help her battle everything being thrown at her.
 Hearing, "Her labs are fine.
 We can't find anything wrong," was a frustrating Deja Vu moment.

-Jayde's symptoms noticeably began between the age of two and three, she was fourteen when she was properly diagnosed.
+Jayde's symptoms noticeably began between the age of two and three.
+She was fourteen when she was correctly diagnosed.
 While her diagnosis was a relief, hindsight broke my heart as I replayed the multiple moments I told Jayde, "That's normal.
 I experienced that all the time when I was younger."

 Firsthand, I understood Jayde's palpitations, high heart rate, low blood pressure, chest pains, dizziness, nausea, migraines, intolerance to heat and cold, brain fog, and GI issues.
 I understood dismissive doctors who did not have an inkling of what was wrong.
 I understood her angst when she needed to cancel plans.
 I understood our daughter desperately wanting to be more than an observer in her life, even though her body refused to cooperate time and time again.

-While the deprecating comments had taken their toll, after that conversation, a small voice took over, drowning out each criticism, reminding me, "You are the best advocate for your child.
+While the deprecating comments had taken their toll, a small voice took over after that conversation, drowning out each criticism, reminding me, "You are the best advocate for your child.
 Trust your gut."
 In turn, I found my voice and footing with some of the country's top doctors.
 Eventually, my research aligned with my instincts, confirming we were sitting on top of an iceberg.
 Below the surface of POTS was a multitude of diagnoses waiting to reveal themselves.
-The three prominent/debilitating illnesses being Ehlers Danlos Syndrome, Mast Cell Activation Syndrome, and Chronic Fatigue Syndrome.
+The three prominent/debilitating illnesses are Ehlers Danlos Syndrome, Mast Cell Activation Syndrome, and Chronic Fatigue Syndrome.
 Determined to fight for our girl, I refused to give up or give in to a flawed medical system designed to work against us.
 Because Jayde observed me tirelessly fight for her, she began fighting for herself.

 Learning to play the hand we were dealt has not been an easy battle, but it is necessary to win the war sitting on our doorstep each morning.
-It is surreal when I hear people tell me I am strong or brave.
+It is surreal to hear people tell me I am strong or brave.
 Simply because, many times I am internally falling apart, desperately trying to hold things together and the last thing I consider myself being in that moment is either of those things.
-What I am, is determined.
+What I am is determined.
 Determined to not quit.
 Determined that any parent walking this road understands they are not alone.
-Determined Jayde will know I believe her, and even when she cannot be a voice for herself I will be a voice for her.
-Ultimately, determined to give my daughter the best quality of life possible, while obtaining the care she needs and deserves.
-And finally, determined that the next individual need not wait twelve years, or a lifetime, to receive a diagnosis that should only take their doctor fifteen minutes to recognize.
+Determined, Jayde will know I believe her, and even when she cannot be a voice for herself, I will be a voice for her.
+Ultimately, determined to give my daughter the best quality of life possible while obtaining the care she needs and deserves.
+And finally, I am determined that the next individual need not wait twelve years, or a lifetime, to receive a diagnosis that should only take their doctor fifteen minutes to recognize.

 #jrsjourney #POTS #EDS #MCAS #CFS #DysautonomiaAwarenessMonth #31DaysofDys #TheDysautonomiaProject